wpsharks/s2member-kb/tutorials/2015/10-using-the-e-mail-address-as-the-username.md

 	'hide_username_in_edit_profile');
 ```

-The downside here would be that if your email address changed, you would't be able to update your username (since usernames cannot be changed once the account is created), so you'd end up with an old email address as the username and a current email address as the email.
+The downside here would be that if your email address changed, you wouldn't be able to update your username (WordPress doesn't allow changing usernames once the account has been created), so you'd end up with an old email address as the username and a current email address as the email.